Preface & Background

 Introductory remarks

-Since 1992, we have been surveying the sense of impending crisis over the degradation of the natural environment by addressing global environmental experts.
-We would like to take this opportunity to thank you for your continued support for the activities of the Asahi Glass Foundation.
-This chapter is designed to further respondents' understanding of the Questionnaire on the Environmental Problems and the Survival of Humankind survey by briefly describing its history and the changes in the research methods.
-It also aims to explain how the survey results may be interpreted and appreciated" We determine that we will further enhance the quality of the content in the years to come, and we are grateful if you wish to continue to respond the questionnaire as you did before.
+This chapter is designed to further respondents' understanding of the Questionnaire on the Environmental Problems and the Survival of Humankind by briefly describing its history and the changes in the survey methods.
+It also aims to explain how the survey results are interpreted and presented.
+We are going to enhance the quality of the content in the years to come, and we would be grateful if you could continue to respond, as you did before, to the questionnaire.

 1. Purpose of establishing the Questionnaire on Environmental Problems and the Survival of Humankind